Audrey-Hermans/blog/_posts/2025-06-22-sounds-off-part1.md

 > 🎵 In short: the **modern ear craves fixed points**.
 The hitoyogiri offers a **shifting landscape**.

+### 🌬 Relative vs Absolute pitch

+- A modern recorder typically has absolute pitch, meaning it is tuned to a standardized reference—usually A = 440 Hz (hertz).
+This allows it to play in tune with other modern instruments in ensembles or orchestras.
+- The hitoyogiri, by contrast, is tuned using relative pitch.
+Each flute is handmade, and its pitch can vary—sometimes by as much as a quarter tone—depending on the individual maker, player, and historical tradition.
+The scale it uses was not based on modern standardized measurements, but rather on tuning by ear, often tailored to vocal styles or regional aesthetics.
+As a result, no two hitoyogiri flutes sound exactly alike, and they often don’t align perfectly with modern Western tuning systems.

 ### 🎭 The Beauty of Unstable Sound

 The hitoyogiri **forgives nothing**.
 A breath too strong, lips too tight, a slightly wrong angle… and the sound slips away, or veers sharply.